Arkadiusz Milik: Rozwój Katowice

 Milik began his career as a youth player for Rozwój Katowice and played in the reserve team during the 2009–10 season.
 On 23 October 2010, the 16-year-old made his III liga debut when he scored two goals in a 4–0 victory over KS Krasiejów.
 In November, he went on trial at Górnik Zabrze, where he scored one goal in two appearances for the club's Młoda Ekstraklasa team.
 In winter, he and his teammate Wojciech Król were on trial with Reading, Tottenham Hotspur and Legia Warszawa.
 Milik ended the season with ten appearances and four goals for Rozwój Katowice.

 Górnik Zabrze

 Despite offers from other clubs, on 1 July 2011 Milik signed a one-year contract with Górnik Zabrze for a fee of 500,000 zlotys.
 Milik made his Ekstraklasa debut on 31 July in a 1–1 draw with Śląsk Wrocław; in the 53rd minute, he was substituted by Daniel Gołębiewski.

 Bayer Leverkusen

-On 17 December 2012, German Bundesliga side Bayer Leverkusen confirmed they had signed Milik on a contract until summer 2018, for a reported transfer fee of €2.6 million.
+On 17 December 2012, Bundesliga side Bayer Leverkusen confirmed they had signed Milik on a contract until summer 2018, for a reported transfer fee of €2.6 million.
 Milik failed to impress at Leverkusen though, making only 6 appearances before being demoted to the Leverkusen reserve team.